November 25th, 2017 Stuff

 |

-This image was created at the East Pond, Jamaica Bay Wildlife Refuge, Queens, NY CA with the Induro GIT304L Grand Series 3 Stealth Carbon Fiber Tripod/Mongoose M3.6-mounted Canon EF 600mm f/4L IS II USM lens, the Canon Extender EF 2X III, and my favorite shorebird photography camera, the Canon EOS 5D Mark IV.
+This image was created at Fort DeSoto on the what turned out to be a great morning of November 11, 2017 with the Induro GIT304L Grand Series 3 Stealth Carbon Fiber Tripod/Mongoose M3.6-mounted Canon EF 600mm f/4L IS II USM lens, the Canon Extender EF 2X III, and my favorite calidris camera body, the Canon EOS 5D Mark IV.
 ISO 800.
-Evaluative metering +1 stop: 1/800 sec. at f/10 in Manual mode.
-AWB.
+Evaluative metering +2/3 stop as framed: 1/1250 sec. at f/11 in Manual mode.
+AWB in mostly sunny, very slightly overcast conditions.

 Your browser does not support iFrame.